 We expect all our suppliers and contractors to share our commitment to ethical conduct and integrity.
 All contracted and on-site suppliers are required to comply with our Code of Conduct, policies and procedures.

-In FY24, we intend to develop a Supplier Code of Conduct to clarify the expectations of our suppliers, including with respect to modern slavery risk.
+In FY24, we updated our Supplier Code of Conduct to clarify the expectations of our suppliers, including with respect to modern slavery risk.
+The new Code will be issued contemporaneously with this Statement.